(one synonym : Macroglossa nox Newman, 1857)

-The adult moths of this species have dark brown forewings sometimes with indistinct paler bands across them.
+The adult moths have dark brown forewings sometimes with indistinct paler bands across them.
 They have even darker brown hind wings each with two pale yellow areas by the hind margin, and a white band along the costa.
 The abdomen is covered in dark brown hairs except for narrow white areas between the joints.
 The moths have a wingspan of about 5 cms.

 The moths fly in the daytime, hovering over flowers to suck the nectar.